 If your child’s healthcare provider has recommended drive-through testing for the new coronavirus (COVID-19), you may want to consider preparing them ahead of the experience.
 During this time of uncertainty, it’s important to provide honest information to increase your child’s sense of security.

 2. You’ll also want to prepare your child for what the medical staff will be wearing and why.

 Suggested language: "You will see people wearing gowns, gloves and masks.
 This is to help keep everyone as safe as possible."

 2. Prepare your child for what the Q-tip used to collect the sample will look like and what it will be used for.

 Suggested language: “Someone will use a long Q-tip to rub the inside of your nose for about 10 seconds.
-This Q-tip will be sent to a doctor who will learn how to help your body.”
+This Q-tip will be sent to a doctor who will learn more about your body.”

 3. When the test is performed with your child in the car or car seat: